J-c0d3r/Unity_4Defenses/README.md

 <details>
     <summary><strong><font size = "5">Versions</font></strong></summary>

-    0️⃣v0.6.0 - Beta
+    0️⃣v0.6.0 - 🏆Beta Singleplayer
+    ✔️General balancement in the game
-    Just draw the scenario
+    ✔️Just draw the scenario
-    Add collisions in some parts and somethings in scenario(tree, scenario limiter...)
+    ✔️Add collisions in some parts and somethings in scenario(tree, scenario limiter...)
+    ✔️Implement NavMesh for AI enemies and boss
-    Implement mine for player
+    ✔️Add possibility to player get more life ✔️Implement mine for player
-    Configuration screen
-    Change the style fire of flamegun to some spawn points flames Damage along time system(flames)
+    ✔️Damage along time system(flames)
-    All Audios
+    ✔️All Audios
+    ✔️Configuration screen
+    🛠️Change the style fire of flamegun to some spawn points flames 🛠️Add effect of black smoke when the player shoots 🛠️Add possibility to open and close windows through Escape button 🐛Enemy and boss doesn't know choose the better way 🔥Removed - Implement different stats(skills) for every characters like life, move and damage

     0️⃣v0.5.0